Netiar/hero-squad/README.md

 ## Prerequisites

 - Basic Git knowledge, including an installed version of Git.
-- Your application must run on the OpenJDK version 6, 7 or 8.
+- Your application must run on the OpenJDK version 11 or higher

 ## Technologies Used